dotnet/docs/docs/framework/reflection-and-codedom/how-to-load-assemblies-into-the-reflection-only-context.md

     > [!NOTE]
     >  You cannot use the reflection-only context to load a version of mscorlib.dll from a version of the .NET Framework other than the version in the execution context.

 2. If the assembly has dependencies, the <xref:System.Reflection.Assembly.ReflectionOnlyLoad%2A> method does not load them.
-If you need to examine them, you must load them yourself,.
+If you need to examine them, you must load them yourself.

 3. Determine whether an assembly is loaded into the reflection-only context by using the assembly's <xref:System.Reflection.Assembly.ReflectionOnly%2A> property.